banach-space/llvm-tutor/README.md

 [LLVM IR opcodes](https://github.com/llvm/llvm-project/blob/release/11.x/llvm/lib/IR/Instruction.cpp#L319)
 encountered in every function in the input module.
-This pass is slightly more complicated than **HelloWorld** and it can be [run automatically](#run-opcodecounter-automatically).
+This pass is slightly more complicated than **HelloWorld** and it can be [run automatically](#auto-registration-with-optimisation-pipelines).
 Let's use our tried and tested method first.

 ### Run the pass